wessenstam/gts2021-prep/basic/basic.rst

    .. figure:: images/1.png

 #.
 You see three steps that are run for the installation of the Fiesta Application.
 #.
-Open the second step, as the first one is for setting the hostname and the O/S related updates.
+Open the second step (Install npm), as the first one is for setting the hostname and the O/S related updates.
 #.
 In that step you see what is happening:

    - Install some packages needed for the application to run